softcite/software-mentions/client/Readme.md

 ```

-### Processing local text files or PDF files
+### Processing local PDF files

 For processing a single file., the resulting json being written as file at the indicated output path:

 > python3 software_mention_client.py --file-in toto.pdf --file-out toto.json

-For processing recursively a directory of PDF files, the results can be either
+For processing recursively a directory of PDF files, the results will be:

-* written to a mongodb server and database indicated in the config file:
+* written to a mongodb server and database indicated in the config file

-* in the directory of PDF files, as json files, together with each processed PDF
+* *and* in the directory of PDF files, as json files, together with each processed PDF

 > python3 software_mention_client.py --repo-in /mnt/data/biblio/pmc_oa_dir/